 functions like addition and subtraction, which are operations performed on numbers.
 Just as you can "slice a piece

-of bread", the computer can "add four and five".
+of bread", a person can also "add four and five".

 A mathematical expression is like a sentence: it’s an instruction for doing something.
 The